jduanen/HeadlessRasPi/README.md

 ### Information Display Trigger Switch

-**N.B.** There's a bug in the gpiozero package on bookworm that keeps this from working, so this now uses the triggerhappy daemon and the python gpiod package.

 A momentary switch or a jumper can be used to short GPIO20 to ground for 15 or more seconds to cause the device to trigger the display of information pages on the Mini-Display.

+**N.B.** There's a bug in the gpiozero package on bookworm that keeps the several of my other attempts from working, so the display service uses things that work.

 * Connections:
   - `GND`: pin 39 (bottom row, farthest from the edge)